The Dubai Hotel That Kim Kardashian Loves Is Offering A Free Stay For Its Facebook Fans

 Atlantis The Palm is one of the world's most Instagrammed hotels and for a good reason.
 It has a 3-million-gallon aquarium, underwater suites, and 24-karat-gold room trimmings.
 Imagine all the Instagram material you could get from this trip!
 If you've never thought about visiting Dubai, here are a few reasons why you should definitely go.

-Winners will be able to stay at the hotel until 15th December 2018 and their stay will include access to the hotel's amenities and a complimentary buffet breakfast.
+Winners will be able to stay at the hotel through December 15, 2018 and their stay will include access to the hotel's amenities and a complimentary buffet breakfast.
 Should you want to extend your trip (who wouldn't?), winners get 25% off an additional night's stay.

 Advertisement